-We tried the 2004 vintage; all of Opus One’s wines are extremely high quality, but certain vintages are exceptional (such as 2013) and your guide can help clarify which ones these are.
-However, at the time of our tasting the 2004 was already an extremely enjoyable wine in its youth.
-It is very smooth on the palate, with silky tannins.
+The Opus One wines are extremely high quality, but certain vintages are exceptional (such as 2013) and your guide can help clarify which ones these are.
+However, at the time of our first visit many years ago, the 2004 was already an extremely enjoyable wine in its youth.
+The 2004 Opus One is noticeably smooth on the palate, with silky tannins.
 A good word to describe this wine is balance – not one aspect of the wine dominates.
 At this age (originally tasted several years post vintage date) the wine is all about vibrant richly layered fruit on the palate – a few years of aging can only improve an already superbly crafted wine.

 Worried about cork taint?
 Not with Opus One as their levels of taint are extremely low – well below the average because they employ a detailed testing program on any potential corks being considered for purchase.
 Corks are randomly sampled from 10,000 lot batches and when an unacceptable level of cork taint has been discovered based on testing, that particular batch will not be ordered.

 The well designed logo is a profile image of both Rothschild and Mondavi’s faces.
 And a bit of wine trivia: Opus One was the only Napa winery verbally or visually referenced in the California Central Coast wine country based movie Sideways.